Estimated reading time: 9 minutes

 The following registered trademarks are used with permission of their respective owners or sub-licensor: the BETTER HOMES AND GARDENS Real Estate Logo, the COLDWELL BANKER Logo, the CENTURY 21 Logo, the ERA REAL ESTATE Logo, and the CORCORAN Logo.

-** To qualify for a Zero Dollar Move, customers must prequalify for a new Mr. Cooper purchase loan by August 31, 2022 and the loan must close by September 30, 2022.
-Zero Dollar Moves are for local moves only — a single local destination/address within 50 miles of the zip code of the existing property address on file with Mr. Cooper.
-One Zero Dollar Move per loan.
+Zero Dollar Moves (“ZDM”) not available in all zip codes and are for local moves only – a single local address within 50 miles of the zip code of the existing property address on file with Mr. Cooper.
+To qualify for a ZDM (or electronic gift card if move cannot be provided), customers must prequalify for a new Mr. Cooper purchase loan by August 31, 2023 and the loan must close by September 30, 2023.
+One incentive per loan.
 Move must occur after closing of the new Mr. Cooper mortgage loan.

-Zero Dollar Moves includes a minimum of two movers and a moving van to move and transport from origin to destination.
-Certain services not included in Zero Dollar Moves, including but not limited to packing, packing materials, appliance disconnect/reconnect, furniture disassembly/assembly, live plant moving, hazardous materials moving, moving heavy or oversized items (safes, pianos, and more), additional stops, and additional personal property insurance.
+ZDM includes a minimum of two movers and a moving van to move and transport from origin to destination.
+Certain services not included in ZDM, including but not limited to packing, packing materials, appliance disconnect/reconnect, furniture disassembly/assembly, live plant moving, hazardous materials moving, moving heavy or oversized items (safes, pianos, and more), additional stops, and additional personal property insurance.
 The cost and availability of these items varies by market.
 Contact Bellhop for specific details and costs.
 Customer is responsible for accurately estimating the volume of items to move so that appropriate number of vans and movers are assigned to the move.
-If volume is underestimated, move may be delayed and customer may incur additional costs.
+If volume is underestimated, move may be delayed, and customer may incur additional costs.

-You are not required to use Zero Dollar Move or Bellhop to obtain a mortgage from Mr. Cooper.
+You are not required to use ZDM to obtain a mortgage from Mr. Cooper.

-Zero Dollar Moves may require a minimum of a 7 to 21 days’ notice to Bellhop (depending upon the market and time of year) prior to move.
-If adequate notice is not provided, Bellhop reserves the right to decline service and customer waives rights to this offer.
+ZDM may require a minimum of a 7 to 21 days’ notice to Bellhop (depending upon the market and time of year) prior to move.
+If adequate notice is not provided, Bellhop may decline service and customer waives rights to this offer.